 Time is essential to keeping pet rats to maintain proper socialization.
 How much time do you need?
 At least an hour a day is recommended.
 You’ll also need to dedicate time to cleaning, feeding, health checks, etc.

 Do you have the money to care for a pet rat?

-Additional considerations should be given to cage maintenence such as hammocks, toys, water bottles will occasionally need to be replaced.
+Additional considerations should be given to cage maintenance such as hammocks, toys, and water bottles that will occasionally need to be replaced.

 Will your other animals get along with a rat?

 If you have a rat terrier or an animal that instinctively hunts rats, you probably shouldn’t get another rat.

 If your house is already crowded with animals and you don’t have a good spot for a rat cage, probably is not the time.
 Be realistic.
 Don’t get a rat just because you want it.
 Make sure your environment is suitable.

 Are you going to be able to stay in a home that allows pet rats?
 Are you thinking about moving soon?
 It’s important to be settled in your home and have the ability to afford any necessary deposits if you are renting.